• Dr. and Mrs. Cherry - Highly-educated, long-term prudent investors who desire clarity in their retirement plan to continue to be faithful stewards.

 • How should we take the hospital pension?
 Lump sum?
 Life payout?
 What about survivor options?

-• How should our retirement accounts funds be withdrawn in retirement?
+• How should our retirement funds be withdrawn?

-• What is our optimal level of risk given our long life expectancies and the amount of money that we need to live on?
+• What is our optimal level of risk given our long life expectancies and the amount of money that we need to live?

 • How can we set up our estate properly so that everything passes smoothly when we are gone?